opencog/learn/learn-lang-diary/Reading-List.md

   Michael Timothy Bennett
   https://arxiv.org/abs/2405.02325

-  Provides a mathematical formalization of ...
-(I'm not sure what to call it.)
+  Provides a mathematical formalization of hierarchical, delegative learning (how smaller parts with competencies assemble into larger parts.)
+Or something like that.
+It is marred by a variety of issues with terminology and defintiions.

-  Version 4 contains several serious typoes that make it hard to understand.
+  Version 4 contains multiple serious typoes that make it hard to understand.
 Version 3 does not have these typos.
+It also uses a a terminology that is at odds with that of general topology. e.g. filters are called "extensions" and the cardinality of a filter is called its "weakness".

 ----------